cozy/cozy.github.io/src/howTos/dev/services.md

 As the service is run on a dedicated process on the server side, a running stack is necessary.
 You can either use a stack installed [with docker](https://docs.cozy.io/en/howTos/dev/runCozyDocker/#run-with-a-custom-stack-config-file) or directly [from source](https://github.com/cozy/cozy-stack/blob/master/docs/INSTALL.md).

 Some configuration is required to execute the service and store the produced logs, to facilitate the development.
-The following instructions are for a stack installed from source, but you can easily adapt it for a docker installation: you just have to download the [default config file](https://github.com/cozy/cozy-stack/blob/master/cozy.example.yaml), modify it as described below and indicate its location through the docker command, as explained [here](https://docs.cozy.io/en/howTos/dev/runCozyDocker/#run-with-a-custom-stack-config-file).
+The following instructions are for a stack installed from source, but you can adapt it for a docker installation: you have to download the [default config file](https://github.com/cozy/cozy-stack/blob/master/cozy.example.yaml), modify it as described below and indicate its location through the docker command, as explained [here](https://docs.cozy.io/en/howTos/dev/runCozyDocker/#run-with-a-custom-stack-config-file).

 In the following, we assume that your `$HOME` is /home/alice, so change accordingly to your own `$HOME`.